JJsdxd/obsidian/Wireless Comm/Topics/Module 3.md

 - transmitted bitstream is split up into many different substreams to be transmitted over subchannels
 - Under ideal conditions the channels are orthogonal in nature
 - data rate in individual subchannel much less than total data rate
-- subchannel bandwidth is also much lesser than total system bandwidth *number of subchannels chosen in order to create subchannels with ba*
+- subchannel bandwidth is also much lesser than total system bandwidth *number of subchannels chosen in order to create subchannels with bandwidth less than coherence bandwidth for relatively flat fading*
+-